 This will get your blood moving and helps supply your brain with the oxygen and nutrients it needs to thrive.

 Try to make exercise fun so you can stay motivated and keep up with your workouts for the foreseeable future.
-Go hiking and take in nature, bike with a friend, or have a dance party in your living room when no one is looking.
+Go hiking and take in nature, bike with a friend, or join a dance center and start attending to dance classes .

 Even small amounts of physical activity can help boost your memory and act as a natural memory enhancer.

 Believe it or not, the food you eat can impact your brain’s health and your memory.
 Look at your diet and examine the foods you’re eating on a daily basis.

 If you’re eating tons of sugar, junk food, and processed ingredients, it’s time to make a change.

 Start incorporating more lean proteins like fish and chicken into your diet and add plenty of fresh fruits and vegetables to every meal.
 If you need a dose of carbohydrates, reach for whole grains rather than junk foods.

 These whole foods are full of nutrients that help your brain function properly on its own.
 Once you make the switch, you’ll quickly discover that your memory skills will be stronger and your overall health and wellbeing will improve.

 4. Prioritize Getting Enough Sleep